 LESS in action.
-Our design has proven its merits in the real world.
+Proven in the real world.

 We currently have two working TRL5 prototypes.
 The first one is a compressor and the second is a 2-cylinder, 4-stroke, gasoline-powered ICE.
 Our prototype already proves LESS’ size benefit with a 50% reduction in volume and a 60% reduction in weight vs a conventional engine of roughly comparable power output.
 We are also building a prototype of a pump for high-pressure applications (such as deep wells) using our mechanism.